ComScore

 For 1.5 miles of beach for roaming coastal caves, tidepool and reef exploring, not to mention surf fishing and windsurfing, head to Leo Carrillo State Beach in Malibu with back-country hiking and sycamore-shaded campgrounds.
 The popular park is close to the L.A. and Ventura county-line, plus the famous seafood eatery Neptune’s Net where they filmed scenes from the film Point Break with Keanu Reeves.
 When you tire of the beach views (never!), the upscale shops and restaurants of Malibu are just down the coast.

-best camping sites in ca crystal cove
+best camping in california crystal cove state park

 Best for Beach Views

-Dotted with cozy coves off of Pacific Coast Highway in Orange County, Crystal Cove is a state beach park that lies between Corona del Mar and Laguna Beach.
+Dotted with cozy coves off of the Pacific Coast Highway in Orange County, Crystal Cove is a state beach park that lies between Corona del Mar and Laguna Beach.
 As one of the best open spaces on the seashore, this is the spot for beachcombing, scuba and skin diving, along with swimming and surfing.
 Go inland if you want to try the mountain bike trails with the same stunning ocean views.
 Camping options are primitive along the hillside canyon, but you will also be close the historic Crystal Cove district with cute white cottages and some rentals available.

 Thomas De Wever/Getty Images